Want to know how to get into drifting? Or what mods and techniques you might need to do it properly? Well, this drifting guide has got you covered.

-Bu the only people who think like hat have never tried it, and if they did they’d realise it’s bloody hard, pee-your-pants exciting, and way faster than most people would ever imagine.
+But the only people who think like that are the ones that have never tried it, and if they did, they’d realise it’s bloody hard, pee-your-pants exciting, and way faster than most people would ever imagine.
 And because of that, we think everyone should give it a go, even you!
 So have a read of this drifting guide, and then prepare yourself for some regular tyre bills…

-It’s probably easier to first explain what it isn’t than what it is.
+It’s probably easier to first explain what it isn’t, rather than what it is.
 What it isn’t is booting it out of a junction and getting sideways.
-And it’s deffo not putting MaccyD’s trays under the rear wheels of your Corsa, putting the handbrake on, and skidding around an open car park.
+And it’s deffo not putting McDonalds trays under the rear wheels of your Corsa, putting the handbrake on, and skidding around an open car park.

 What it is, is oversteering your car around a series of bends without ever fully regaining traction with the rear wheels.
 It’s achieved with a mix of power, momentum, some pretty handy work with your steering wheel and pedals, and of course being a little bit mental…

-If you really want to, you could drift anything, but for proper drifting, the drifting we know and love, you want a rear wheel drive car.
-You certainly don’t need a big power Japanese drift motor, in fact a crappy old Volvo will do to start with.
-As long as something’s light and has more than 100bhp, or not too heavy and has over 150bhp, it’s got plenty of power to have fun.
-Do a few simple modifications and you’re good to go.
+If you really wanted to, you could get anything sideways, but for proper drifting – the drifting we know and love – you want a rear-wheel-drive car.
+You certainly don’t need a big power; I mean, just think how many MX-5s and AE86s you’ve seen sliding about.
+As long as something’s light and has more than 100bhp, or not too heavy and has over 150bhp, you’ll be well-equipped to have some fun.
+Do a few simple modifications and you’re good to go…

 Trying to drift with an open diff isn’t much fun at all, but with a decent LSD or a simple welded diff you will have both rear wheels spinning, giving you far more control when going sideways.